 There’s tourism.
 Why, God knows.
 But Coober Pedy has an airport, and a train, so the opportunity is there.
-The environs do look like an alien planet, complete with strange artifacts; the locals make public art out of scrap metal.
-It doesn’t tend to rust.
+The environs do resemble an alien planet, complete with strange artifacts.
+The locals make public art out of scrap metal; it doesn’t tend to rust.
 A left-over prop spaceship from Pitch Black sits next to the IGA supermarket.

-The attraction might be opals.
-Without opals, Coober Peedy wouldn’t exist; opals have been mined there for a century, and in abundance.
-The gemstones can be dug fairly easily from the soft soil — if you dig in the right spot.
-Coober Pedy is dotted with abandoned mines and shafts (and scrapped old machinery); watch your step at night.
+People only live in Coober Peedy because of opals.
+Opals have been mined there for a century, and in abundance.
+The soft soil gives up the gemstones easily — if you dig in the right spot.
+Abandoned mines and shafts (and scrapped old machinery) dot the landscape; watch your step at night.

-As the miners were so good at digging, they dug their own homes into the soil.
+To escape the heat, miners dug their own homes into the soil.
 Later, people converted abandoned mines for businesses or habitation.
-It’s the easiest and cheapest way to live in Coober Pedy.
+It’s still the cheapest way to live in Coober Pedy.
 Today’s high may be 120 degrees up top, but down below it’s always cool.

 Many things are underground: a bookstore, churches, restaurants, a museum, hotels, private homes of course, and more.
 “Coober Pedy,” by the way, translates to “White Fella’s Hole” in an aboriginal language.

 You’ll find Radeka’s Underground Backpacker’s Motel in downtown Coober Pedy by the Mobil station.
-Guests may choose between three depths of accomodation: conventional air-conditioned motel rooms on the surface; individual underground rooms with all conveniences, three meters down; or budget hostel-style barracks with communal conveniences five meters down.
+Guests choose between three depths of accomodation: on the surface, conventional air-conditioned motel rooms ; three meters down, individual underground rooms with all conveniences; five meters down, budget hostel-style barracks with communal conveniences.